bjorkert/patches/README.md

 ```

 # Loop Follow patches
-These patches are designed for the dev branch of LoopFollow using the Xcode build method.
+These patches are designed for the dev branch of Loop Follow using the Xcode build method.

-You need to be in the LoopFollow folder when these commands are executed.
+You need to be in the "LoopFollow" folder when these commands are executed.

 ## Blue Line -30 minutes
 A blue line 30 minutes back in time to get a clearer view of what boluses has started to give effect.